-† Certain portions have been omitted pursuant to a confidential treatment request.
-Omitted information has been filed separately with the SEC.

-Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as

-(1) Includes the following materials contained in this Annual Report on Form 10-K for the year ended December 31, 2016, formatted in XBRL: (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) Consolidated Statements of Partners' Capital, (iv) Consolidated Statements of Cash Flows, and (v) Notes to Consolidated Financial Statements.

-(c) Financial Statement Schedules
+- † Certain portions have been omitted pursuant to a confidential treatment request.
+Omitted information has been filed separately with the SEC. - Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities and Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.
+The financial information contained in the XBRL(eXtensible Business Reporting Language)-related documents is unaudited and unreviewed. - (1) Includes the following materials contained in this Annual Report on Form 10-K for the fiscal year ended December 31, 2017, formatted in XBRL: (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) Consolidated Statements of Partners' Capital, (iv) Consolidated Statements of Cash Flows, and (v) Notes to Consolidated Financial Statements. - (c) Financial Statement Schedules Not applicable.